jenhausu/3rd-Party-Library-for-iOS/README.md

 ## Testing
 * [Remote - Control your iPhone from Xcode](https://github.com/johnno1962/Remote) : "Remote" is a plugin for Xcode that allows you to control an iPhone from a window on your Mac during development.
 Originally created to avoid having to pick up a device during testing you can record "macros" of device touches and replay them.
 It will also compare the resulting screen output against a snapshot for end-to-end testing.
 The Macro log is an editable WebView that can be modified at will.
 Finally, you can now record and save all display output into a quicktime movie.
+* [XLTestLog](https://github.com/xareelee/XLTestLog) : Styling and coloring your XCTest logs on Xcode Console

 ## Apple Push Notification Service
 * [NWPusher](https://github.com/noodlewerk/NWPusher) : OS X and iOS application and framework to play with the Apple Push Notification service (APNs)